Blog

-Does your actual law firm target audience – the people you’re currently reaching – represent the ideal clientele you want to attract?
+Does your law firm’s target audience – the people you’re currently reaching – represent the ideal client you want to attract?

 With so much going on in digital marketing, it’s easy to get caught up in counting the wrong numbers and chasing after the wrong people.
 We tend to oversimplify things and just go along with the general idea that numbers going down are bad, and numbers going up are good.
 When it comes to reaching an online audience, many think bigger is better, regardless of whether or not they are achieving the results they’re after.

-While your firm is obviously going to want to reach as many potential clients as possible, it’s important to keep in mind that potentiallaw firm target audience clients and audience members are not necessarily the same thing.
+While your firm will want to reach as many prospects as possible, it’s important to remember that potential clients and audience members are not necessarily the same.
 Working to grow your audience is an essential first step, but you should always be working to increase the value of your audience as well.
-Proven methods exist that can help your firm better understand the preferences, composition, and size of your true target audience — and if you’re actually reaching them.
+Proven methods exist that can help your firm better understand the preferences, composition, and size of your true target audience — and if you’re reaching them.

-The easiest and most practical way to begin analyzing your audience is to start with the information you’ve already got on hand — the email subscription list in your CRM or marketing automation tool.
-As you go through the list and learn the details of this part of your audience, you’ll start to get a sense of whether or not you’re attracting the people and/or companies that really are ideal prospects for your law firm.
+The easiest and most practical way to begin analyzing your audience is to start with the information you already have on hand — the email subscription list in your CRM or marketing automation tool.
+As you go through the list and learn the details of this part of your audience, you’ll start to get a sense of whether or not you’re attracting the people and/or companies that are ideal prospects for your law firm.

 Create Segments Based On Demographics And Firmographics

-Start breaking your list down by the personal characteristics (demographics) and company characteristics (firmographics) of your subscribers.
+Start breaking your list down by the personal characteristics (demographics) and the firm’s characteristics (firmographics) of your subscribers.
 Think about the parameters that make the most sense for your particular situation.
 Gender, job title, company size, industry, and location could all be relevant indicators.

-By tagging and sorting contacts with these indicators, you should be able to gain some basic insights into who is on your list and how well they fit the profile of your firm’s ideal target.
-It will also allow you to see if your audience is made up primarily of any group or groups such as business owners, individuals, company executives, men, women, etc.
+By tagging and sorting contacts with these indicators, you should be able to gain some basic insights into who is on your list and how well they fit the profile of your law firm’s target audience.
+It will also allow you to see if your audience is made up primarily of any group or groups such as business owners, individuals, executives, men, women, etc.

 Creating Segments Based On Behavior

-If your firm makes use of a marketing automation system, you’ll most likely have the ability to create segments in your list based on behavior, too.
+If your firm utilizes a marketing automation system, you’ll most likely have the ability to create segments in your list based on behavior, too.

-By tracking what the people on your list do on your website, it becomes possible to gain insights into what really makes your audience respond the most.
-This can help greatly with future content production choices.
+By tracking what the people on your list do on your website, it becomes possible to gain insights into what makes your audience respond most.
+This can help significantly with future content production choices.

 Understanding The Broader Market

-Once you’ve got a good overview of the people you’re already reaching, it’s time to see how that group compares to your target market as a whole.
+Once you’ve got a good overview of the people you’re already reaching, it’s time to see how that group compares to your law firm’s target audience as a whole.

 Identify Your Ideal Target Audience

 Your target audience should be based on your profile of the ideal client for your law firm.
-(Which you can create using this free guide.)
 Once you’ve decided on the type of person that will make up that ideal audience, you can estimate how large the overall market is.

 Choose Which Characteristics To Compare

-Once you know who your overall target audience is, you should choose a set of characteristics that you can use to break that audience down further.
-In most cases, the same characteristics, or a subset of the characteristics, that you used to analyze your email list will be the most useful.
+Once you know who your law firm’s overall target audience is, you should choose a set of characteristics that you can use to break that audience down further.
+In most cases, the same characteristics, or a subset of those traits, that you used to analyze your email list will be the most useful.
 If you were targeting medical professionals who work in hospitals, for example, you might be interested in their gender, job position, and location.
-This will allow you to create and look at specific segments just as you did with your own email list.
+This will allow you to create and look at specific segments just as you did with your email list.

 Once you know who makes up your audience and the characteristics you’d like to compare, it’s time to look for the actual data.
 Unfortunately, there’s no single place to look.
-LinkedIn can be a great source of information to help you arrive at good estimates.
+LinkedIn can be a great source of information that can help you arrive at accurate estimates.
 Many industry or professional associations will also have plenty of statistics that could give you some great insights.

-The idea is to compile data that shows you how big the overall audience is, and who makes it up.
-For example, you might find that there are 159,000 medical professionals in your intended marketing area.
+The idea is to compile data showing how big the overall audience is, and who makes it up.
+For example, you might find 159,000 medical professionals in your intended marketing area.
 Of those 159,000 people, they are split up almost evenly between 3 different counties and consist of about 65% males and 35% females.
-Now you have some data that you can compare with your own numbers.
+Now you have some data that you can compare with your numbers.

 Putting It All Together